FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/base.rst

 TCP
 ~~~~~~~~~~~~~~~~~~~

-In the menu bar of "Initial - Base - Coordinate", click "TCP" to enter the tool coordinate page.
+In the menu bar of "Initial" -> "Base" -> "Coordinate", click "TCP" to enter the tool coordinate page.

 Tool coordinates can be modified, cleared and applied.
 In the drop-down list of tool coordinate systems, after selecting the corresponding coordinate system(the coordinate system name can be customized), the corresponding coordinate value, tool type and installation location (only displayed under sensor type tools) will be displayed below.
 After selecting a coordinate system, click the "Apply" button, and the currently used tool coordinate system will become the selected coordinate, as shown below.